PawseySC/shell-hpc/_episodes/02-filedir.md

 ~~~
 {: .language-bash}

 Check that we've moved to the right place by running `pwd` and `ls -F`

 If we want to move up one level from the data directory, we could use `cd ..`.
 But
 there is another way to move to any directory, regardless of your
 current location.

 So far, when specifying directory names, or even a directory path (as above),
 we have been using **relative paths**.
 When you use a relative path with a command
 like `ls` or `cd`, it tries to find that location from where we are,
 rather than from the root of the file system.

+### Absolute paths

-However, it is possible to specify the **absolute path** to a directory by
+It is possible to specify the **absolute path** to a directory by
 including its entire path from the root directory, which is indicated by a
 leading slash.
 The leading `/` tells the computer to follow the path from
 the root of the file system, so it always refers to exactly one directory,